ssmirr/appdev-chapters/string.md

 ## Methods

 Next, let's familiarize ourselves with some of `String`'s methods.
-For each method below, we've provided some REPLs; some of them are just there for you to click "run ▶" and see how the methods work, but in other ones you need to use the methods you're reading about to make some tests pass.
+For each method below, we've provided some REPLs; some of them are just there for you to experiment with the code, click "run ▶", and see how the methods work; but in other ones **you need to use the methods you're reading about to make some tests pass**.

 **Make sure you click "Submit" for any REPL that has tests in order to get credit for your work!**